-Note: This section applies only to installation from a physical medium such as a CD-ROM, DVD-ROM, or USB flash drive.
-To install the Traffic Manager through a PXE boot environment, see instead "Installing Through a PXE Boot Environment" on page 17.
+This section applies only to installation from a physical medium such as a CD-ROM, DVD-ROM, or USB flash drive.
+To install the Traffic Manager through a PXE boot environment, see instead Installing Through a PXE Boot Environment.

 To install the Traffic Manager software on your appliance, insert the CD-ROM, DVD-ROM, or USB flash drive prepared earlier, and then power on the appliance.